volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-Note that we executed the **focus()** method on an input DOM node.
+Note that we ran the **focus()** method on an input DOM node.

-If you are curious what other methods could have been used, navigate to [this section](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#methods) of MDN docs.
+If you are curious about what other methods could have been used, navigate to [this section](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#methods) of MDN docs.

 #### \#3 - Why Does It Even Work?